jaerrib/maerstanas/rules/rules.md

 ## Components

-- Game board
+- Game board (*tæfl*)
-- Approximately 40 stones or tokens, split evenly between two colors
+- Approximately 40 stones (*stánas*) or tokens, split evenly between two colors
 - 1 stone of each color marked in some manner (traditionally a *Þorn*, or "thorn" rune) to designate it as a *Þunor-stán* ("thunder-stone").

 ## Setup & starting the game

 The board begins empty (similar to Go).
-Players may decide who goes first in whatever manner seems appropriate.
+Traditionally, the player using the darker colored stones would play first, but players may decide who goes first in whatever manner seems appropriate.
 Players then alternate taking turns.

 # Playing the game